boto3 and boto

 bucket = conn.get_bucket('bucket-name')

-# Uploading objects into the bucket
+# Uploading objects into a bucket

 ## From a string